adiabatic/predictions/README.md

 A per-file salt used for hashing sensitive predictions.

 See “Salt-and-hash rationale” below for why you might want to do this.

+#### `scope` (not yet implemented)

+This restricts the scope of predictions to a particular domain.
+The idea of scopes is that they’re one-per-file so one can combine, say, 2018 predictions, 2019 predictions, and 2020 predictions in an invocation of `predictions` and see combined results with each year’s prediction labeled as such.

 #### `tag order` (not yet implemented)